Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Likewise, the substrate must blend the correct and appropriate amount of components.

-Several alternatives include clay, terracotta, plastic, and even ceramic pots.
+Several planter alternatives exist, like terracotta, plastic, and ceramic pots.

-But, the containers must be around 6-12 inches deep with a fair number of drainage holes and considerable brim width.
+But, the containers for Bunching Onions must be around 6-12 inches deep with basal drainage holes and considerable width.

 Check the table to know which containers you can use to grow Bunching Onions.